 Loud and Clear's Brian Becker was joined by Max Blumenthal, an award-winning Jewish author and journalist who has frequently criticized Israel and the US' relationship with Israel.
-He gained notoriety in 2016 when he called Holocaust survivor and political activist Elie Wiesel "a supporter of [war crimes]" who "should not be honored" after the latter's death.
+He gained notoriety in 2016 when he called Holocaust survivor and political activist Elie Wiesel "a supporter of [war crimes]" who "should not be honoured" after the latter's death.

 According to Blumenthal, Netanyahu "wouldn't want to kind of pile on when the president's at one of his weakest points after this 'both sides' take on what happened in Charlottesville, where hundreds of Neo-nazis and white supremacists were filmed chanting 'Jews will not replace us'.
-You would think that this would be something Netanyahu would want to at least exploit for the purposes of soft power, because Israel is losing a lot of support from Jews in the diaspora — particularly liberal Jews, who are terrified and upset by what they see in Charlottesville."
+You would think that this would be something Netanyahu would want to at least exploit for the purposes of soft power because Israel is losing a lot of support from Jews in the diaspora — particularly liberal Jews, who are terrified and upset by what they see in Charlottesville."

 "In the Likud party … there's a recognition that anti-Semitism in the world might be something bad, it might be uncomfortable, but the real issue is maintaining the direct line and special relationship with Washington: getting that $4 billion in military aid every year."